 “I’d attended numerous textile trade fairs growing up and the moment I set foot in the exhibition hall, I was in my element.

 “I decided to self-publish.
 The rest, as they say, is history.”

-Dipa Sanatani began offering author consultancy services after numerous authors approached her for her expertise on the publication process.
+Dipa Sanatani began offering author consulting services after numerous authors approached her for her expertise on the publication process.

 “Some of my clients had traditionally published and weren’t satisfied with the results they had.
 Others had hired self-publishing houses and were concerned with the considerable costs that were required right at the onset.
 As an author myself, I personally knew how demoralising it is to be surrounded by people who simply couldn’t care less about my novel or my dream.